 Again, we have apparently clean fuel from the engine.
 We know that there are contaminants in the inlet to the filter.
 The hoses appear to be okay.
 We haven’t yet checked the cut off valve.

 When I removed the cut-off valve what I found was that it was completely blocked with a thick black gunk.
 This was what caused the engine to stop.
 There was just no fuel getting through at all.
 It’s easy enough to clean out.
 The question now becomes, how do we solve the problem?
 How do we know that it’s not going to happen again.

 Having pulled the fuel system apart, checking it all and putting it back together I know that there are still some contaminants in the fuel.
 We’ll have to deal with that later.
 We’re about to fire it up see if it works.
 It started!
 It’s still going.
 We’ll give it some reds in a minute.
 We’ll just let it idle for a short time.

 I was just checking to see what’s coming out of the exhaust.
 There was a small puff of white smoke.
 Now it’s clear and only water’s coming out.
 We’ve been idling for a few minutes and everything seems okay.
 We’re going to increase the revs.
 How we do that?
 We don’t want to go anywhere so we push this button in and then we can increase the revs without actually moving and engaging with the propellor.
 It’s at 1,500 rpm.

 I’m now checking that all of the things that I’ve undone and put back together are nice and tight and not leaking fuel anywhere.

 I figured out what the problem was but now I’ve got to figure out how to stop it from happening again but that’s in another video (Low Cost Diesel Fuel Polishing).

 It’s our hope and desire that you’ve found something in this video encouraging, inspiring or uplifting.
-If you did make sure that you like it , subscribe and you click that notification bell so we can keep in touch.
+If you did, make sure that you like it and subscribe on your favourite social media platforms.
+Be sure to click that notification bell so we can keep in touch.
 See you soon.